 Young people tend to see life in terms of black and white-

-When I was young I saw life in extremely simplistic, black and white terms (1st Corinthians 13:11).
-I believed that if people were poor or down on their luck, the government should give them stuff, no questions asked.
-I also believed that if a person wished to use drugs local governments should provide clean needles for them to prevent the spread of disease.
-As the years passed it dawned on me that many of my ideas were stupid and would actually make problems worse, not better.
+When I was young I was an idiot who saw life in extremely simplistic, black and white terms (1st Corinthians 13:11).
+I believed if people were poor or down on their luck, the government should give whatever they thought they needed, no questions asked.
+I also believed that if a person was a drug user local governments should provide clean needles for them to prevent the spread of disease.
+Near the end of my twenties it finally dawned on me that many of my ideas were stupid and would actually make problems worse, not better.
 I have since learned that problems (and their solutions) are rarely black and white and that the easy answer is seldom the right answer.
 No one comes to terms with that reality without life experience.

 It goes against biblical principles-